BetelgeuseBugFixer/GfaReader/README.md

 ---
 ## GFA and Pangenomes

-Got it!
-Here's a revised version without the mention of a common genome:

 GFA and Pangenomes
 A GFA (Graphical Fragment Assembly) file is a graph-based format for representing genomic data.
 It stores genomic segments (nodes) and their relationships (edges), allowing for the representation of different genomic variations.